Having issues with the Volunteer Website? Click here for help.

-Recreation Night at the Center for Women & Children: Since Recreation Night is geared toward groups where extra hands are available to serve, children of all ages, including infants, are welcome.
-Plus, kids staying at the Center love seeing other children!
+Recreation Night: Since Recreation Night is geared toward groups where extra hands are available to serve, children of all ages, including infants, are welcome.
+Plus, kids staying at the Center for Women and Children love seeing other children!

-We do have a volunteer orientation called Wheeler 101.
-Only prospective High Impact volunteers are required to attend, but any one is welcome and is suggested for many roles!
-This session will not only familiarize you with Wheeler’s values and programs, but also discuss topics such as factors leading to homelessness, trauma, poverty, addiction, boundaries, and next steps to get involved.
+Yes!
+It’s called Wheeler 101.
+It is not required for all volunteers to serve.
+Wheeler 101 is open to anyone and is required for prospective High Impact volunteers.
+This session will not only familiarize you with Wheeler Mission’s values and programs, but you’ll also learn about factors leading to homelessness, including trauma, poverty, addiction, as well as volunteer opportunities and next steps to get involved.

 Clothing: T-shirts, jeans/khakis and athletic shoes are appropriate for most volunteer activities and business casual is acceptable for most professional positions.
 During the summer, shorts that are reasonable in length (finger-length when arms are at sides) are okay.